-As we’ve reached the end of the 2021 season for the Worcester Bravehearts, which happened a few days too early for their fans, it’s time to hand out some awards.
+As we’ve reached the end of the 2022 season for the Worcester Bravehearts, which for the first time in franchise history didn’t include a playoff berth, it’s time to hand out some awards.
 Named for the moniker this blogger used on several sports message boards, the “210 Awards” officially began in 2009 when the Worcester Sharks were in town.
 Starting in the 2015 season the award posting was begun for the Bravehearts.

 As always, the following “210 Awards” are just one man’s opinion.
-If you think I got one wrong, feel free to leave a comment below.
+If you think I got one wrong, feel free to leave a comment below or on our Facebook page.
 Also, I generally like to limit the number of categories a player can win to spread the mentions around a bit.
 Take that into account when deciding if my picks are wrong.

 Best Power Hitter